Ilaria Testa: Career and research

 At the Max Planck Institute for Multidisciplinary Sciences in Göttingen, Testa played a central role in establishing the superresolution technique RESOLFT, showing that superresolution microscopy can be realized with lower levels of light in living cells and tissues making it more attractive for its usage in the life sciences.

 From 2015 to 2024, Testa was appointed as a Fellow at the SciLifeLab in Stockholm and served as both an assistant professor and an associate professor at the KTH Royal Institute of Technology.
 At the SciLifeLab, she set up the Laboratory for Advanced Optical BioImaging.

 In November 2024, she was appointed professor at the KTH Royal Institute of Technology.

 Testa and her team continue to develop further and use superresolution techniques such as STED and RESOLFT microscopy to understand the fundamental biological processes for health and diseases.

-Testa is a well-known microscopist who is an established member of the advanced microscopy community and is frequently invited on panels and as a keynote speaker at key conferences in the field.
+Testa is a microscopist who is a member of the advanced microscopy community and is frequently invited on panels and as a keynote speaker at key conferences in the field.